IsaacAkin/LibraryRecordSystem/README.md

 ## Overview

 The `Library Record System` is a console-based application designed to manage library operations.
+A new version: [Local Library](https://github.com/IsaacAkin/LocalLibrary) is an updated version of the Library Record System.
+This new version is a web application as opposed to a console application and has full database integration using MySql.
+Development is currently ongoing.

 The system supports two types of users: librarians and customers.
 Each user type has distinct functionalities:

 - `Librarians` can: add, remove, and manage books, customers, and loans.
 - `Customers` can: return books, search for books, and view their current loans.